je-nunez/NewRelic_instrumentation_SDK/README.md

 # Create a free NewRelic account

+To run this test application, you need to create (or have already) a NewRelic account.
-Create a free NewRelic account if you don't have one already:
+If you don't have one already, you may create a free NewRelic account:

     http://newrelic.com/application-monitoring/pricing

 Choose the 'Lite' option.

-# How to install
+# How to install the NewRelic Agent SDK and compile this application

-Download the `NewRelic Instrumentation SDK` for C/C++:
+To compile this test application you need to download first the `NewRelic Instrumentation SDK` for C/C++:

     NR_DEST_DIR=~/src/newrelic_agent_sdk_installation/